kfl/adventofcode_2025/README.md

 The current ambitions are:

  * Have some fun
- * Keep pace, solve both parts of the daily puzzle on the day it is posted.
+ * Keep pace, solve all 12 puzzles in 2025.
  * Set a time box of max 2 hours per day.

 Other self-imposed rules: